2027 tour dates and itineraries are now available! Click here to browse 2027 tours.

 A compact 5-day Puglia and Matera small-group route combining Bari, Trani, Castel del Monte, Alberobello and the Sassi with regional tastings.

-Gastronomic Campania Tour
+Gastronomic Piedmont Tour tour

 Gastronomic Piedmont Tour